PoCInnovation/Workshops/software/2.Go/README.md

   <summary>See how to send a header :satellite:</summary>

-  Go into the 3rd panel, there you will be able to create the header you wish to send, toggle the checkbox to send them or not.
+  Go into the 3rd panel, there you will be able to create the headers that you want to send, toggle the checkbox to send them or not.

   ![Header](../../.github/go-http/header.png)